• Home

 APSA Unveils New RAISE the Vote Campaign, Encouraging Student Voting and Democratic Engagement

-November 1, 2019 2020 Elections, Campaign, Civic Engagement, Political Scientists, RAISE the Vote, Voting Comments Off on APSA Unveils New RAISE the Vote Campaign, Encouraging Student Voting and Democratic Engagement
+November 1, 2019 2020 Elections, Campaign, Civic Engagement, Political Science Scholars, RAISE the Vote, Voting Comments Off on APSA Unveils New RAISE the Vote Campaign, Encouraging Student Voting and Democratic Engagement

 What steps can political science faculty take to encourage their students to register, vote, and otherwise engage in the political process?